somework/p2p-path-finder/README.md

 ### Path-Level Transparency

-Search results return `Path` objects backed by ordered hop collections.
-Each hop exposes the originating `Order`, hop-specific fees, and the amounts spent/received so you can reconcile fills, read custom order IDs, and aggregate totals without re-computing them yourself.
+Search results return `Path` objects backed by ordered `PathHop` collections.
+Totals (`totalSpent()`, `totalReceived()`), fee breakdowns, and residual tolerance are derived from the hop data, while each hop exposes its originating `Order`, hop-level fees, and the spent/received amounts so you can reconcile fills or attach custom IDs without re-computing anything.

 ### Guard Rails and Performance